 I keep some extra treats stashed on the side of the cooler or in a separate pocket in my bag.
 Then I can pull out the special treats or games to head off a meltdown.

-You don’t want to be racing over an icy mountain pass in a huge blizzard trying to get the the airport.
-Yeah – I am a slow learner because its happened to me more than once…OK – maybe more than twice.
+You don’t want to be racing over an icy mountain pass in a huge blizzard trying to get the airport.
+Yeah – I am a slow learner because it happened to me more than once…OK – maybe more than twice.

-I actually wrote these expert tips on winter driving where I included many many lessons I learned from the teacher called life.
+I actually wrote these expert tips for your winter road trip where I included many many lessons I learned from the teacher called life.
 Some tips aren’t in any other checklists.

 3. Hope for the Best

 Now that we addressed how to prepare for the worst, it is time to address the “hope for the best part.”